 Methods and theories of social, personal and organisational change in response to social problems.
 These are developed in relation to applied practice outcomes in social work.

+- 126 300-level SOWK or SOWX points

-SOWK 318, SOWX 318, 406
+- SOWK 318, SOWX 318, 406

-LT BSW, MA
+- BSW, MA LT

 SOWK 407 Kaupapa Māori and Social Work Practice